Using Jupyter Notebooks and JupyterLab with Matlab

 with conda being replaced with mamba or micromamba depending on the package manager being used.
 Then we’ll install the Matlab Jupyter kernel with

-python3 -m pip install jupyter-matlab-proxy
+python -m pip install jupyter-matlab-proxy

 Now, change to the directory you’d like to work in and type